adnanardhian/CNN-Ensemble-Classifier-Land-Use-Classification/README.md

 Each are labelled with number from 0-20 manually, labels are stored in a csv file that will be read during the training and testing.

-to train and test the data on CNN with transfer learning:
+to train and test the data on CNN with transfer learning, without random forest:

 step1 : run the preprocess.py

 step2 : run the cnn_transfer_vgg.py

+to combine cnn result random forest, use : step1 --> step2 --> run the vgg_rf.py